-Responsible Party (check each that applies): Frequency of Monitoring and Analysis (check each that applies):
+Responsible Party (check each that applies): Frequency of Monitoring and Analysis(check each that applies):

-✓ State Medicaid Agency Weekly
+State Medicaid Agency Weekly

 Operating Agency Monthly

 Sub-State Entity Quarterly

 Quality Improvement Committee Annually

-Other ✓ Other

-Responsible Party (check each that applies): Frequency of Monitoring and Analysis (check each that applies): Specify: Specify: Ongoing; As Needed b.
-System Design Changes i.
+Other Specify: Other Specify: Ongoing; As Needed

+b.
+System Design Changes

+i.
 Describe the process for monitoring and analyzing the effectiveness of system design changes.
 Include a description of the various roles and responsibilities involved in the processes for monitoring & assessing system design changes.
-If applicable, include the State's targeted standards for systems improvement.
+If applicable, include the state's targeted standards for systems improvement.